scholarn/mysite/_posts/2024-10-02-Gandhi-Jayanti-and-Mahatma-Gandhi.md

 ---
+title: "Gandhi Jayanti and Mahatma Gandhi: A Legacy of Non-Violence and Leadership"
-date: 2024-10-02 11:20:00 +530
+date: "2024-10-02 11:20:00 +530"
 ---
-# Gandhi Jayanti and Mahatma Gandhi: A Legacy of Non-Violence and Leadership

 ## Introduction